-- (A) This rule shall apply throughout St. Louis City and Jefferson, St. Charles, Franklin and St. Louis Counties. - (B) This rule shall apply to any installation with actual emissions of greater than two and one-half (2 1/2) tons in any calendar year after December 1, 1989, of volatile organic compounds (VOCs) from surface coating operations covered under this rule.
+(A) This rule shall apply throughout St. Louis City and Jefferson, St. Charles, Franklin and St. Louis Counties.

+(B) This rule shall apply to any installation with actual emissions of greater than two and one-half (2 1/2) tons in any calendar year after December 1, 1989, of volatile organic compounds (VOCs) from surface coating operations covered under this rule.
 This includes any installation which does not have an allowable VOC emission limit established under 10 CSR 10-6.060 or legally enforceable state implementation plan revision, which has actual VOC emissions of greater than two and one-half (2 1/2) tons in any calendar year after December 1, 1989.
-Once a source is determined to exceed the applicability level of this rule, it shall remain subject to this rule even if its actual emissions drop below the applicability level. - (C) This rule is not applicable to the surface coating of the following metal parts and products: - 1.
-Exterior refinishing of airplanes; - 2.
-Automobile refinishing; - 3.
-Customizing top coating of automobiles and trucks, if production is less than thirty-five (35) vehicles per day; - 4.
-Exterior of marine vessels; and - 5.
-The following aerospace assembly and component coating operations and materials: - A. Adhesion promoters;
+Once a source is determined to exceed the applicability level of this rule, it shall remain subject to this rule even if its actual emissions drop below the applicability level.

-- B. Adhesive bonding primer;

-- C. Flight test coatings;

-- D. Space vehicles coatings;

-- E. Fuel tank coatings; and

-- F. Dry film lubricants.
+(C) This rule is not applicable to the surface coating of the following metal parts and products:

+1. Automobile refinishing;

+2. Customizing top coating of automobiles and trucks, if production is less than thirty-five (35) vehicles per day; and

+3. Exterior of marine vessels.

-- (2) Definitions of certain terms specified in this rule may be found in 10 CSR 10-6.020.
+(2) Definitions of certain terms specified in this rule may be found in 10 CSR 10-6.020.

-- (3) General Provisions.
+(3) General Provisions.
 No person shall emit to the atmosphere any VOC from any surface coating operation in excess of the amount allowed in section (4).
 A surface coating operation includes an application area(s), flashoff area(s), oven(s) and any other functional area needed to complete a coating.

-- (4) Tables of Emission Limitations and Dates of Compliance.
+(4) Tables of Emission Limitations and Dates of Compliance.

-- (A) Table A: VOC Emission Limits Based on Solids Applied.
+(A) Table A: VOC Emission Limits Based on Solids Applied.

 Emission Limit lbs.
 Operations VOC/gal.
-Dates of

-Surface Coating Solids Applied Compliance
+Dates of Surface Coating Solids Applied Compliance

-Auto/light duty tru ck
+Auto/light duty tru Topcoat ck 15.1 12/1/89

-Topcoat 15.1 12/1/89

-Spray Prime or r

-Primer Surfa cer 15.1 12/1/89

-Spray Prime or r
+Spray Prime of Primer Surface 12/1/89